-Now, fast forward 14 years to my freshman year as a music major at Loyola.
+Okay.
+Fast forward to my freshman year as a music major at Loyola.
 C.J. is teaching again at Loyola, back in Louisiana because he’d requested to be nearer his elderly mother in her last years.
 So, I’m sitting in the auditorium waiting for C.J.’s first class of the semester to start, looking at the tape recorder, slide projector, and screen set up down in the front and sensing that this wasn’t going to be a regular Music as Value class like it used to be.
 I was right; it was a rollicking ride across the globe to places where he’d found God’s voice in strange musical performances and tribal ceremonies, in animal sounds and weather phenomena, from atop a squishy-humped camel and God-knows-what-all… you name it.
 When C.J. finally walks in, he goes to the tape recorder, and without introducing himself or even saying hello, he starts the tape machine, filling the room up with the loud chirping of a mockingbird soon joined by a Chopin étude.
 It didn’t bring me to tears the way it does now; Tisolay was still alive and well, and would be for many more years.
-But it was then that it occurred to me how others saw this thing, this family story that was just a regular thing to me, an episode in our musical family life.
+But it was then that it occurred to me how others saw this thing, this family story that was just a regular thing to me, an episode in our family life.
 When he ended it, he said to everyone that he had the privilege of having in his class the granddaughter of the woman who made the record with the bird, and he asked me to stand up.
 It was a very dear, quietly proud moment for me.

 I’ll leave you with this postscript.
 In later years, when Loyola beefed up their acoustics department with equipment to study the science of sound, my mother gave the tape to them to analyze, and see if the bird’s singing were actually following along with her.
 Of course it was.
 And now, writing this almost 60 years later, I think “duh, that’s why it’s called a mockingbird”.